Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Low-Frequency Extension

-The Bowers & Wilkins Px8's bass accuracy is decent.
-The response is overemphasized across the range.
+The Bowers & Wilkins Px8's bass compliance is very good.
+The response is overemphasized across the range but relatively flat.
 This results in extra thump, punch, and boom, making them a solid choice for songs like Starkid by The Weeknd, with a prominent bassline throughout the track.
-However, this added bass muddies the rest of the mix.
+However, some might find that this added bass muddies the rest of the mix.

 Mid-Mid

-These over-ears have excellent mid accuracy.
-Overemphasis in the bass range extends into the mid-range, cluttering the mix a bit.
-That said, the mid-mid fairly flat, so vocals and instruments are still present in the mix, although a dip in the high-mid hurts their detail.
+These over-ears have reasonable mid-range target compliance.
+Overemphasis in the bass range extends into the lower mid-range, cluttering the mix a bit.
+That said, the mid-mids are fairly flat, so vocals and instruments are still present in the mix, although a dip in the high-mid hurts their detail.

-The treble accuracy is just decent.
+The treble target compliance is decent.
 The response is mostly underemphasized, so vocals and instruments are veiled.
-That said, sibilants like cymbals are still bright.
+That said, sibilants like cymbals can still sound bright, depending on their pitch.

 Peaks/Dips